Simple subvector inference on sharp identified set in affine models: Introduction

-I propose confidence intervals (CIs) for an element $\theta_{1}$ of an unknown parameter vector $\typVector{\theta}\in\R^{d}$ in models defined by affine moment equalities and inequalities.
-In the returns to schooling example, $\theta_{1}$ corresponds to the returns to schooling and $\typVector{\theta}\in\R^{d}$ to the full vector of the regression coefficients that can include many control variables.
-I estimate the lower and upper extremes of the identified set for $\theta_{1}$, which is an interval, using an estimator of the regularized support function.
-This estimator has a closed-form asymptotic Gaussian distribution which I use to construct both point\textendash wise valid and uniform CIs for $\theta_{1}$.
-The latter asymptotically controls the coverage probability uniformly over a class of data generating processes (DGP) (as it was pointed out in \citet{imbens2004confidence}, the uniformity in DGP is desirable as it controls coverage probability in finite sample properties better than point-wise CIs).
+I propose a novel regularized support function estimator for the lower and upper extremes of the identified set for an element $\theta_{1}$ of an unknown parameter vector $\typVector{\theta}\in\R^{d}$ in models defined by affine moment equalities and inequalities.
+In the example of returns to schooling, $\theta_{1}$ corresponds to the returns to schooling and $\typVector{\theta}\in\R^{d}$ to the full vector of the regression coefficients.
+The novel estimator has a closed-form asymptotic Gaussian distribution, which I use to construct uniformly valid confidence bounds and confidence intervals for $\theta_{1}$.
+The proposed set has valid asymptotic coverage probability uniformly over a class of data-generating processes (DGP).
+Uniformity in DGP is a desirable property, as it results in better coverage-probability control in small samples compared to point-wise analogs in \emph{nonregular statistical models} such as the affine moment inequality model.